 Bid-Ask Spread in Options

-Options are an entirely different game from penny stocks.
-They aren’t for me.
-But there is one thing that options trading and trading penny stocks have in common: Preparation is key.
+This is an entirely different game from penny stocks.
+And options aren’t my thing.
+But there’s one thing that options trading and trading penny stocks have in common: Preparation is key.

 So while I’d rather see you learn to trade penny stocks, if you choose to get into options then educate yourself and study like crazy.

 - Day Trading Options Guide: How to Find Better Options Trades

 - Options Trading Basics: Strategies and Examples of How it Works

 My top student Mark Crooke has evolved into an options trader.
 Check out what he’s learned in this webinar and how you can learn from him.

 It’s no secret that I’m a huge fan of StocksToTrade.
 I helped design the platform and I’m an investor.
 It has so many cool features, I could easily double the length of this post.

 Since this post is about bid and ask, I want to share a video (3 minutes and 13 seconds of pure awesomeness) featuring my colleague Tim Bohen.
 Tim is the lead trainer for StocksToTrade’s mentorship program, SteadyTrade Team.